 Ahead of the UK stock market float, staff turnover was higher than 60% in one contact centre, and customer service was suffering.
 It was costing millions.
 They’d tried everything.

 Director, Dave, spoke to us.
 He was desperate.
 ‘People just don’t like working in contact centres,’ he said.
-Six months later, his staff attrition rate had halved.
+Six months later, after working with us, his staff attrition rate had halved.
 Now, six years on, it stands at 17%.

 Sandra, the HR Director, didn’t need to look at the data.
 She just had to go into the coffee shops.
 Some staff didn’t want to be there.
 Baristas were leaving.
 Customers were too.